harrisrahman8/brief_regent_street_analysis/README.md

 # Regent Street Commercial Assets Analysis

-Welcome to the Regent Street Commercial Assets Analysis project!
-This repository contains an analysis aimed at determining the risks and opportunities associated with the commercial assets on Regent Street in London.
-The analysis is focused on estimating energy savings potential, comparing energy efficiency, and identifying potential savings and key assets.
+This is a brief analysis of energy efficiency on Regent Street and surrounding area!
+This repository contains a brief analysis aimed at an intital identification of potential risks and opportunities associated with the commercial assets on Regent Street in London.
+The geospatial analysis is focused on estimating energy savings potential and trends of energy savings bands.

 ## Files